FinanceGenius.AI

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool computes Indian income tax for FY 2025-26 under old or new regime, using specific verbs and resource, distinguishing it from sibling financial calculators.
+The description clearly states the tool computes Indian income tax for FY 2025-26 under old or new regime, which is a specific verb (compute) and resource (income tax).
+It distinguishes itself from sibling tools like calculate_emi or calculate_sip by focusing on income tax with regime options and deduction parameters.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.